Emergency Preparedness Week is May 5 to 11 in 2024, and is a great time to learn about getting prepared for emergencies.

-Technology plays a part in all our lives, in one way or another, which is why this year's theme for Emergency Preparedness Week is "Using technology before, during and after emergencies."
+Technology plays a part in all our lives, in one way or another, which is why the theme for Emergency Preparedness Week 2024 was "Using technology before, during and after emergencies."

 Technology is used in many ways to help us mitigate, prepare for, respond to and recover from emergencies.
 Examples include: